×

 • Hmong is spoken as a national language in: China, Gambia, Laos, Thailand, United States of America, Vietnam.

 You will also get to know the continents where Burmese and Hmong speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Hmong language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Hmong language is 24.
 Find all the information about these languages on Burmese and Hmong.

 Burmese and Hmong Language History